With Proper Compliance, MERS Benefits Financial Institutions

 Select accurate daily and monthly reports

 Members should also select the appropriate daily and monthly reports generated by MERS.
 For example, daily reports might include Registration Reject/Warnings reports and County Unknown Warning reports.
 Monthly reports might include Payoff Reject Reports and Transfer of Servicing Rights Rejects/Warnings.
 These daily and monthly reconciliation documents should be used to make corrective actions; errors should be cleared on a regular basis so the same issue is not appearing on subsequent reconciliation documents.

 Perform system-to-system reconciliation

 MERS members should also request the monthly Member Reconciliation Extract (MRE), which is used to perform either the monthly or quarterly system-to-system reconciliation.
 Member reconciliation process should include receipt and review of the monthly MRE reports and these reports should be retained.
 These reports are only available by request for a limited period of time, so the process of how to request, use, and retain these reports should be described in a member’s internal policies and procedures.

 How we can help

 MERS can cut back on its members’ workload by limiting the amount of required servicing paperwork preparation.
 But the system requires accountability in order to be fully beneficial to institutions.
-CLA Bankers Advisory is listed on the MERS member website as a vendor who can perform QA reviews to help your institution comply with MERS requirements.
+CLA mortgage advisory services is listed on the MERS member website as a vendor who can perform QA reviews to help your institution comply with MERS requirements.
 In addition, we can provide organizations with a compliance assessment that further explains the process used to conduct the review, an analysis of findings, and recommendations.